 LIVERPOOL IN THE MIDDLE AGES

 King John divided the land at Liverpool into plots called burgages on which people could build houses.
 He invited people to come and live in Liverpool.
-Then in 1229 the king granted the people of Liverpool another charter.
-This time he gave the merchants of Liverpool the right to form themselves into an organisation called a guild to protect their interests.
-In many medieval towns the Merchant's Guild also ran the town.
-In Liverpool the guildsmen elected an official called the Reeve to run the town on a day-to-day basis.
+Then in 1229, the king granted the people of Liverpool another charter.
+This time he gave the merchants the right to form themselves into an organization called a guild to protect their interests.
+In many medieval towns, the Merchant's Guild also ran the town.
+In Liverpool, the members of the guild elected an official called the Reeve to run the town on a day-to-day basis.
 The first mention of a Mayor of Liverpool was in 1351.